 - Providing regular reports to investors which contain the information set out in 9.3.7 Reporting Requirements;

-- advising all holders as soon as reasonably practicable when it becomes aware of any equity available on the secondary market.
+- advising all holders as soon as reasonably practicable when it becomes aware of any equity (or debt investments) available on the secondary market.
 The manager is not obliged to release details of the seller.

 If the vehicle does not have external valuations carried out at least quarterly, then the manager should be under an obligation to disclose all reasonable information required by a valuer and other financial advisers appointed by the selling investor and/or potential investors, subject to all parties entering into a confidentiality agreement restricting the use of the information.
 It is reasonable for a manager to refuse consent to a transfer under certain valid circumstances.
 These could include: